gbif/hp-swissnatcoll/en/thematicCommunities/GEOREFERENCING/geo_protocole.md

 {: .box}
 **Recommendation**
-<br> Only georeference ‘large’ historical localities (e.g. countries, regions) when georeferencing provides greater accuracy than the information provided in the ad hoc fields (_country_, _stateProvince_).
+<br> Only georeference ‘large’ historical localities (e.g. countries, regions) when georeferencing provides greater accuracy than the information provided in the ad hoc attributes (_country_, _stateProvince_).

 ## 3.2) Pertinent